 Cheyenne, Wyoming Territory, 1878

-Of this doesn’t work with them, I don’t know what will.
+If this doesn’t work with them, I don’t know what will.

-Wade sighed and eyed the long, but rather cheap looking saloon that the workers favored.
+Wade sighed and eyed the long, but rather cheap-looking saloon that the workers favored.
 The sun was just setting over the western mountains, and already the town was cast in shadows and fading ruby light.
-He’d let it be known that there would be a one-drink tab for any worker that needed it tonight their ‘first week under a new Warden’.
+He’d let it be known that there would be a one-drink tab for any worker that needed it tonight as their ‘first week under a new warden’.

 It was a peace offering, Wade knew—but it was the only trick he had left.
 It had already almost burned through his spare dollars he had been saving from the Union money.

-“Told he was a good’un!”
+“Told you he was a good’un!”
 Abe chorused as he walked past Wade in the company of Brodie, Charles, and some of the others.

 Wade tipped his hat at the man.
 Maybe this is going to work.

 The workers had chosen the Cheyenne Star for their night’s relaxation.
 It was clearly the teamster bar of the town, with cheap drinks and cheaper food.
-Wade bristled a little at the ruckus of sound that was already spilling from it’s swing doors, but he’d spent time in worse establishments in his life.
+Wade bristled a little at the ruckus of sound that was already spilling from its swing doors, but he’d spent time in worse establishments in his life.

 A watering hole is a watering hole, after all.

-Wade went to the bar to find a trio of doughty bar women staffing the long wooden bar top, serving drinks almost as fast as they could pour them.
+Wade went to the bar to find a trio of doughty bar women staffing the long, wooden bar top, serving drinks almost as fast as they could pour them.
 The crowd seemed made up mostly of cowboys and laborers, and the volume of their arguments, laughter, and conversation was deafening.

 “A shot of rye for seventeen,” Wade ordered, earning a surprised look from the leading bar woman with short red hair and heavy skirts.